 Coastal Navigation & Tidal Planning

 Prior to plunging into the sport of kayaking in 2005, he spent years racing sailboats and fishing the lakes of Northern Ohio.
 He took his love of water with him as he headed off to college in Southeast Ohio where he majored in computer science and minored in mathematics.
 While at college he enjoyed canoeing and fishing the numerous fresh water lakes and rivers.
 He has continued his formal education by completing an MBA from the University of Phoenix in Tampa.
-So when doesn’t have his nose in a textbook or is not on the water paddling, the most likely place to find Chad is coaching kayaking or canoeing courses offered through the shop or handling Sweetwater’s rental fleet at Weedon Island Preserve.
-Chad is currently an American Canoe Association (ACA) Level 3 Coastal Kayaking Instructor and a British Canoe Union (BCU) UKCC Level 2 coach.
-He is striving to obtain his BCU UKCC level 3 coaching certification so he can help advance others in a sport that he loves.
+So when doesn’t have his nose in a textbook or is not on the water paddling, the most likely place to find Chad is coaching kayaking, canoeing, or standup paddleboard courses offered through the shop or handling Sweetwater’s rental fleet at Weedon Island Preserve.
+Chad is currently a British Canoe Union (BCU) UKCC Level 2 coach and is seeking to obtain his BCU UKCC level 3 coaching certification so he can help advance others in a sport that he loves.
 In addition to his participation in kayaking and other water sports he has a full time career in the information technology (IT) field, including owning his own business (KC Computing, LLC).
 He loves all types of music, bowling, cooking, rollerblading, weight lifting, Texas hold’em, and is an avid golf duffer.
 FORE!!!!

 Top of Page